frankblob/adb/README.md

 # Adblocking - ads, trackers, malware and miners
 ### Trimmed list for blocking ads, trackers, malware and miners, with a primary focus on US, Western Europe and Scandinavia (Denmark and Norway, in particular).
-Optional wildcard blocking of .ru and .cn domains available as add-on block list.
+Optional wildcard blocking of .ru and .cn top-level domains available as add-on block list.

 **General purpose list for blocking ads, trackers and bad places (~17.000 hosts):** [erx](https://github.com/frankblob/adb/raw/master/erx.conf) **or** [erx0](https://github.com/frankblob/adb/raw/master/erx0), depending on the format you want.